NimbleCal is built to keep your calendar private by default.

 - Product analytics data

-If crash reports are available, they are on by default.
-You can turn them off in Settings.
+You can turn crash reports off in Settings.
 This setting applies only to that browser.
 Sentry is configured to store crash report data in the EU, IP address storage is disabled in that project configuration, and this path is used only for error monitoring.

 Invites: what gets shared

-When you send an Email invite, NimbleCal stores a plaintext invite summary so the recipient can understand the invite and RSVP.
-This is the current exception to the normal encrypted sync path.
+When you send an Email invite, NimbleCal stores recipient email addresses for delivery, plus the invitation details the recipient needs to understand the invite and RSVP.
+This is the current exception to the end-to-end encrypted calendar storage and sync model.

-That summary includes the event title, start/end time, timezone, organizer name/email, and any event location or description.
-Those details are separate from the normal encrypted sync path.
+That summary includes the event title, start/end time, timezone, organizer name/email, optional organizer message, and any event location or description.
+Those details are separate from the end-to-end encrypted calendar storage and sync model.
 Email invite details are accessible to anyone with the invite link, so keep invite links private.

 See: